 Because lupus can affect so many different parts of the body, it can cause a lot of different symptoms.
 And many people with lupus don’t have all the symptoms.

-Common symptoms of lupus
+Common signs and symptoms of lupus

-- Extreme fatigue (tiredness)
+- Extreme fatigue (feeling tired all the time)

-- Painful or swollen joints
+- Pain or swelling in the joints

-- Swelling (edema) in feet, legs, hands, and/or around eyes
+- Swelling in the hands, feet, or around the eyes

-- Butterfly-shaped rash across cheeks and nose
+- A butterfly-shaped rash on the cheeks and nose

 - Hair loss